 Honda explores electric mountain biking with a radical concept

-Honda surprised everyone by unveiling a fully suspended electric mountain bike concept, accompanied by a large external battery on wheels.
+Honda surprised everyone by unveiling a fully suspended electric mountain bike concept, accompanied by an impressive external battery on wheels.

-This conceptual e-MTB clearly embodies Honda’s sporty DNA.
-Its design is directly inspired by the legendary Honda RN01 DH, a downhill mountain bike that competed in the World Cup in the mid-2000s and won the title in 2005.
-It features a rare aluminum mono-arm architecture in the world of off-road cycling, but one that Honda has already proven in competition.
-While the RN01 used a titanium gearbox, the electric concept adopts a central motor integrated at the bottom bracket, the power and origin of which Honda does not specify.
+This conceptual e-MTB clearly fits into Honda’s sporty DNA.
+Its design is directly inspired by the legendary Honda RN01 DH, a downhill mountain bike that competed in the World Cup in the mid-2000s and was crowned champion in 2005.
+Notably, it features a rare aluminum monocoque architecture in the mountain biking world, already proven by Honda in competition.
+While the RN01 used a titanium gearbox, the electric concept adopts a central motor integrated at the crankset, of which Honda does not specify the power or origin.

-The frame is built on a “thin-wall” aluminum structure, a lightweight wall-molding technology used by Honda in automotive and motorcycle applications.
-This allows for a combination of rigidity, lightness, and precise assembly.
-The choice of components confirms the high-end and committed direction of the project: Fox Float X Performance Elite suspension at the rear, Fox 36 Performance fork at the front, Shimano XT four-piston brakes, DT Swiss XM 1700 wheels, and Maxxis Minion DHR II tires.
+The frame rests on a “thin-wall” aluminum structure, a thin-wall molding technology used by Honda in automotive and motorcycle applications.
+It allows for a blend of rigidity, lightweight, and precise assembly.
+The choice of components affirms the high-end and committed orientation of the project: a Fox Float X Performance Elite suspension at the rear, a Fox 36 Performance fork at the front, four-piston Shimano XT brakes, DT Swiss XM 1700 wheels, and Maxxis Minion DHR II tires.
 The Shimano XT transmission excludes the use of the SRAM Eagle Powertrain, contrary to some rumors.

-However, the most unique element is undoubtedly the external battery presented alongside the bike.
-Mounted on wheels, it is designed to recharge the e-MTB multiple times autonomously, for example during van trips or camping.
-Honda has even integrated a small toolbox into it, designed for outdoor uses.
+But the most distinctive element is undoubtedly the external battery presented alongside the bike.
+Mounted on wheels, it is designed to recharge the e-MTB several times in complete autonomy, for example during trips in a van or motorhome.
+Honda even incorporated a small toolbox, designed for outdoor use.

 You might be interestedin this article:

-No production or commercialization announcements have been made.
-As is often the case at such shows, this is primarily a laboratory for ideas.
-Nonetheless, following Yamaha’s return to the European electric bike market, Honda shows that it is closely monitoring this rapidly evolving segment.
+No announcement of production or commercialization has been made.
+As often at this type of show, it is primarily a laboratory of ideas.
+However, in the wake of Yamaha and its return to the European electric bike market, Honda shows that it is closely watching this rapidly changing segment.

-ALSO READ: Lapierre GLP III SE, the Mountain Bike for Alpinists
+ALSO READ: Lapierre GLP III SE, the Mountain Bike for Climbers

 This page is translated from the original post "Honda explore le VTT électrique avec un concept radical" in French.